 These Goodie Girl Fudge Striped Cookies bring back my childhood nostalgia.
 Gobble these cookies straight out of the box or use them to make adorable Thanksgiving themed treats.
-This posit is sponsored by Goodie Girl Cookies, but all opinions are my own.
+Use them to make gluten free cookie Pilgrim hats, or gluten free cookie turkeys.
+This post is sponsored by Goodie Girl Cookies, but all opinions are my own.

-Goodie Girl Cookies paid me for my time in recipe and photography creation.
+**Goodie Girl Cookies compensated me for my time in recipe and photography creation.
 All thoughts and opinions are my own.
+This post does contain affiliate links.
+Purchases made through those links, or the Amazon search bar above, help support this blog with no extra expense to you.
+Thank you for your continued support!**